 You can read more about these recommendations in the FAA brochure: Sunglasses for pilots: Beyond the image.

-When it comes to sunglasses for flying, there's something important to keep in mind, which has to do with polarization.
-These polarized sunglasses can filter out glare, making them very popular with sportsmen who ski or do watersports, but.. as you can read in the FAA recommendations above, they are no good to pilots.
-Here's why:
+When it comes to sunglasses for flying, there’s something important to keep in mind: polarization.
+These polarized sunglasses filter out glare, making them very popular among sportsmen who ski or do watersports.
+But, as you can read in the FAA recommendations above, they are no good to pilots.

 First of all, if you have a glass cockpit or GPS displays, these screens usually already have an anti-glare filter.
 Wearing polarized sunglasses will reduce your ability to clearly read these instruments and will interfere with your ability to read LCD screens, who emit polarized light.

 All in all, polarized sunglasses are great for everything, besides flying.
-We, therefore, recommend you to buy non-polarized sunglasses for use inside the cockpit and have also only listed non-polarized sunglasses below.
+We, therefore, recommend you to buy non-polarized sunglasses for use inside the cockpit.
+We have only included those non-polarized sunglasses in the list below.

 The most iconic shape in the Ray-Ban portfolio featuring a teardrop shape, crystal lenses and metal frame.
 The Aviator was originally created for pilots in 1937 to shield their eyes from high altitudes glare.
 Now their iconic frames are a staple in your wardrobe.

 The Serengeti Drivers lens is designed specifically designed for driving or flying.
-The drivers lens is a photochromic, single-gradient lens, darker at the top to block the sun's glare while lighter at the bottom to provide a clear view of instrument panel.
+The drivers lens is a photochromic, single-gradient lens, darker at the top to block the sun’s glare while lighter at the bottom to provide a clear view of the instrument panel.
 The driver is also NOT polarized.
-Polarized lenses can make it harder (even impossible) to read LCD screen based instruments and often interfere with the view through polycarbonate or safety glass windshields such as those found in aircraft....
+Polarized lenses can make it harder (even impossible) to read LCD screen-based instruments and often interfere with the view through polycarbonate or safety glass windshields such as those found in aircraft.

 Velocity‘s lightweight titanium frame is built for speed, yet balances like a feather on the bridge of your nose.
 All Serengeti lenses offer the latest in photochromic technology, which constantly lightens and darkens throughout the day to ensure you see every detail.